mjsouthcott/09-good-readme-generator/README.md

 ## Installation

 To install the application, fork the repository and open it in Visual Studio Code.
-Open a Terminal windows and navigate to the root folder.
+In the Terminal window, navigate to the root folder.
 Once there, use `npm install` to install of the dependencies and then `node app.js` to run the application.
 Follow the prompts to create a new README.

 ## Usage